Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 This is the code we need for the weather manager for now.
 By extending akka.actor.AbstractActor, this object can be used as an actor in the Akka system (we created in the main class).
 Let’s look at some common building blocks the actor exists of:

-1. Akka provides it’s own logging adapter.
+1. Akka provides its own logging adapter.
 It logs messages to the console (non-blocking) and logs the actor adres in the system, which might be useful for debugging purposes.
 We will discus the actor adresses later.

 2. Actors aren’t created with the new keyword, instead they are created by the `Props.create()`.
 The props factory function is something often used with Akka actors.